 This Report contains forward-looking statements in which we discuss our potential future performance, operations and projects.
-Forward-looking statements, within the meaning of the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995, are all statements other than statements of historical facts, such as projections or expectations relating to operating results; diversification and entry into new end markets; improvement of risk profile; industry outlook; oil and gas prices; timing of investment decisions and new project awards; cash flows and cash balance; capital expenditures; tax rates; implementation of our share repurchase program; liquidity; and execution of strategic initiatives.
+Forward-looking statements, within the meaning of the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995, are all statements other than statements of historical facts, such as projections or expectations relating to operating results; diversification and entry into new end markets; our ability to successfully consummate the transaction contemplated by the Asset Purchase Agreement, integrate the acquired business into our existing operations and realize the anticipated benefits or recover the amounts due under the DIP Loan or Assumed Loan; industry outlook; oil and gas prices; timing of investment decisions and new project awards; cash flows and cash balance; capital expenditures; tax rates; implementation of our Share Repurchase Program and any other return of capital to shareholders; liquidity; and execution of strategic initiatives.
 The words "anticipates," "may," "can," "plans," "believes," "estimates," "expects," "projects," "targets," "intends," "likely," "will," "should," "to be," "potential" and any similar expressions are intended to identify those assertions as forward-looking statements.
-The timing and amount of any share repurchases will be at the discretion of management and will depend on a variety of factors including, but not limited to, our operating performance, cash flow and financial position, the market price of our common stock and general economic and market conditions.
-The share repurchase program may be modified, increased, suspended or terminated at any time at the Board's discretion.
+The timing and amount of any share repurchases under the Share Repurchase Program will be at the discretion of management and will depend on a variety of factors including, but not limited to, our operating performance, cash flow and financial position, the market price of our common stock and general economic and market conditions.
+The Share Repurchase Program may be modified, increased, suspended or terminated at any time at the Board's discretion.
+Any other return of capital to shareholders will be at the discretion of the Board.